NRCan/CanFlood/docs/source/06_tutorials.rst

 **Risk Plots**

-While the Risk modules include some basic risk curve plots (see above), CanFlood provides additional plot customization under the ‘Risk Plot’ tool in the ‘Results’ toolset. **Open the ‘Results’** |visualimage1| **toolset**, configure the session by selecting a working directory, the Control File, and setting ‘Plot Handling’ to ‘Save to file’ as shown:
+While the Risk modules include some basic risk curve plots (see above), CanFlood provides additional plot customization under the ‘Risk Plot’ tool in the ‘Results’ toolset.
+To learn more about these tools, **Open the ‘Results’** |visualimage1| **toolset**, configure the session by selecting a working directory, the Control File, and setting ‘Plot Handling’ to ‘Save to file’ as shown:

 .. image:: /_static/tutorials_6_2_4_img_2.jpg